WhiteBahamut/nextcloud/README.md

 First of all enable the docker swarm integration.
 ```
       - "--providers.docker.swarmmode=true"
-      - "--providers.docker.network=traefik_front"
+      - "--providers.docker.network=traefik_traefikfront"
       - "--providers.docker.exposedbydefault=false"
 ```
-With `--providers.docker.network=traefik_front` you specify to use the network `traefik_front` for the loadbalancing (I had not done this in the first place and traefik was constantly rotating the different docker network IPs of my nextcloud instance).
+With `--providers.docker.network=traefik_traefikfront` you specify to use the network `traefik_traefikfront` for the loadbalancing (I had not done this in the first place and traefik was constantly rotating the different docker network IPs of my nextcloud instance).
+The additional `traefik` in front of the network comes from the stackname Traefik is deployed to.
 In addition set `--providers.docker.exposedbydefault=false`, so not all services are exposed.

 Next set the web and secureweb endpoints
 ```